BIOTIA-ID FAQs

 BIOTIA-ID has been optimized and clinically validated for urine specimens, however different specimen types can also be tested including sterile fluids (joint fluid, cerebrospinal fluid, etc.) and stool.
 Contact Biotia for more details on testing different specimen types.

-What kind of diseases Biotia is testing for?
+What kind of diseases is Biotia testing for?

-Biotia currently offers the BIOTIA-ID Urine NGS assay, which tests for 30+ pathogens directly linked to urinary tract infections.
+Biotia currently offers the BIOTIA-ID Urine NGS assay, which tests for 40+ pathogens directly linked to urinary tract infections.
 Contact us for more details using BIOTIA-ID in different infections as a research use only tool.

-Why to choose BIOTIA-ID for my patient?
+Why choose BIOTIA-ID for my patient?

 Current infectious disease detection technology has a high failure rate and limited utility.
 Culturing is slow, labor intensive, misses many species, and requires multiple tests to characterize pathogens and drug resistance.
 PCR-based assays can only provide insights for hypothesis-driven diagnostics and don’t provide information on drug resistance.